kengu/no.kengu.homey.sikom-living/CONTRIBUTING.md

-# Contributing to Athom and Homey
+# Contributing

 First off all, thank you for taking the time to contribute!

-The following is a set of guidelines for contributing to Athom and its packages, which are hosted in the [Athom Organization](https://github.com/athombv) on GitHub.
+The following is a set of guidelines for contributing to projects hosted at [kengu](https://github.com/kengu) on GitHub.
 These are just guidelines, not rules.
 Use your best judgment, and feel free to contact us if you have any questions.

-Please join our [community slack](https://slack.athom.com), if you have not done so already.
-We also have a [community forum](https://community.homey.app) for general discussions.

 ## Before submitting a bug or feature request